PowerOfM/repkg/readme.md

 ## alternatives
 - `make`: if you have experience with it, GNU Make is probably going to be the most powerful and versatile solution
-- `.env`: if all you need is variable swapping, dot-env or other similar configuration managers are probably best bets.
+- `.env`: if all you need is variable swapping, dot-env or a similar configuration manager is probably your best bet.
 - `git`: branch and then apply changes.
 When the upstream branch changes, rebase?
 Someone smarter can probably show a better way and explain why this utility is useless but oh well I had fun writing it.